PinkyJie/cypress-auto-stub-example/README.md

 ## More details for demo

-The website page we are testing in this project contains 3 examples:
+The website page we are testing in this project contains 3 examples for XHR and Fetch:

 - Example 1:
   - Click a button to call API (GET https://reqres.in/api/users) using XHR.
 API response JSON will be displayed below after it returns.